MicrosoftDocs/entra-docs/docs/identity/saas-apps/navan-tutorial.md

    ![Edit Basic SAML Configuration](common/edit-urls.png)

-1. On the **Basic SAML Configuration** section, the user does not have to perform any step as the app is already pre-integrated with Azure.
+1. On the **Basic SAML Configuration** section, the application is pre-configured and the necessary URLs are already pre-populated with Azure.
+The user needs to save the configuration by clicking the **Save** button.

-1. Click **Set additional URLs** and perform the following step if you wish to configure the application in **SP** initiated mode:
+1. If you wish to configure the application in **SP** initiated mode, then perform the following step:

     In the **Sign-on URL** text box, type the URL:
     `https://app.tripactions.com`